wilsonliaows/docs/_docs/_recipes/building-best-practices.markdown

 This section contains additional tips and highlights of best practices for recipe building,

 ## Building your recipe iteratively
-When attempting to build a rather complicated recipe, we recommend building it iteratively, or go by phases Here are a few tips:
+When attempting to build a rather complicated recipe, we recommend building it iteratively, or go by phases Here are 7 tips to follow in sequence:

 ### 1. Make sure your trigger works as expected
  Things to check when using a trigger :